 Our financial instruments consist primarily of cash and cash equivalents, short-term and long-term debt, and derivative instruments.
 The carrying values of our financial instruments approximate fair value with the exception of our long-term debt that has not been designated as part of a fair value hedge.
 The non-hedged long-term debt is recorded at face value.
 The fair values of our derivative instruments are based on quoted market prices, if such prices are available.
 In situations where quoted market prices are not available, we rely on valuation models to derive fair value.
 For interest rate swaps and cross currency swaps, we use standard models with market-based inputs.
 The significant inputs to these models are interest rate curves for discounting future cash flows.
 In determining the fair value of the commodity derivatives, the significant inputs to valuation models are quoted market prices of similar instruments in active markets.
 Such valuation takes into account the ability of the financial counterparty to perform.
 We use derivative financial instruments primarily for purposes of hedging exposures to fluctuations in interest rates and foreign currency exchange rates, which exist as part of our on-going business operations.
 We do not enter into contracts for speculative purposes, nor do we hold or issue any financial instruments for trading purposes.
 All derivatives are recognized on our consolidated balance sheets at fair value.
-The changes in the fair value of derivatives are recorded in either earnings or other comprehensive income, depending on whether or not the instrument is designated as part of a hedge transaction, the type of hedge transaction.
-The gains or losses on derivative instruments reported in other comprehensive income are reclassified to earnings in the period in which earnings are affected by the underlying hedged item.
-The ineffective portion of all hedges is recognized in earnings during the period in which the ineffectiveness occurs.
+The changes in the fair value of derivatives are recorded in either earnings or other comprehensive income, depending on whether or not the instrument is designated as part of a hedge transaction and, if designated as part of a hedge transaction, the type of hedge transaction.
+The gains or losses on derivative instruments reported in other comprehensive income are reclassified to earnings in the period in which the ineffectiveness occurs.